-The Polish market for distribution of industrial goods, which is the Company's field of operation, is relatively highly dispersed in spite of the presence of several market leaders.
-Entities currently competing with the Company can take additional steps to intensify their development through an aggressive pricing policy aimed at the current, target or potential customers.
-Such actions may impede and slow down further increase in market share which may have negative impact on the Company's financial standing.
-The Company shall be monitoring the market and its environment, taking measures in order to maintain and develop competitive advantage.
+The Polish market for distribution of industrial goods, which is the Group's main field of operation, is relatively highly dispersed in spite of the presence of several market leaders.
+Entities currently competing with the Group continue to take actions to intensify their development through aggressive pricing policy aimed at current, target or potential customers.
+Such actions may have a negative impact on the Group's financial standing, because further expansion of the market may be slowed down, become difficult or even impossible.
+The Group shall be monitoring the market and its environment, taking various measures in order to maintain and develop competitive advantage.